- Devin Forbes (President) firstname.lastname@example.org

 Raelene Danks – Administrator

 Raelene joined the BCAPA in 2012.
-She has worked as an administrator in the environmental consulting field for nearly a decade.
+She worked as an administrator in the environmental consulting field for nearly a decade.
 Her exceptional organizational skills and many years of experience working with BC archaeologists enables her to successfully administer the Association.
 Raelene has a diverse educational background including a B.A. in Criminology, a certificate in Applied Computer Applications, and is certified as a Legal Office Assistant.